alphamarket/rails-acu/README.md

 By default only `:admin` can access to the _admin_ namespace, but we made an exception for 2 actions in the `Admin::ContactController` which everyone can `send_message` to the admin and only clients can ask for `support`.<br />
 If you back trace it in the above example you can easily find this scenario in the rules, plain and simple.

-### Entities' arguments
+### Gaurding the requests
-Occasionally there is some situation that you need to pass the some argument in the entities to be able to determine the entity (i.e you cannot get it from `session`, `global variables/function` or directly from `database`) for such situations you can pass the arguments in one of the **base controller**'s `before_action`s as below:
+For gaurding you application using ACU, you to need to call it in `before_action` callbacks (preferably in you **base controller**).
+And also occasionally there is some situation that you need to pass the some argument in the entities to be able to determine the entity (i.e you cannot get it from `session`, `global variables/function` or directly from `database`) for such situations you can pass the arguments as you are calling `Acu::Monitor.gaurd` in your `before_action` as below:

 ```ruby
 class ApplicationController < ActionController::Base